WHAT ARE WE TALKING ABOUT?

 • Attaching a LICENSE file, which is an explicit statement that grants certain uses of work, defining how people are allowed to reuse the analysis code.
 How version control, README file and LICENSE file can be set up: The British Ecological Society (2017).
 A guide to reproducible code in ecology and evolution.
 Report available here

 To protect privacy, always be aware to anonymize your data and code.
-All information about ethical barriers in open data and code are given in the section open data of this moodle course.

 Note: These examples are intentionally kept simple to demonstrate the basics of creating reproduceable code.